Loading...

 Ophiuchus Constellation Map

 Bildunterschriften: The constellation Ophiuchus along with its bright stars and its surrounding constellations.
 Ophiuchus is surrounded by (going clockwise from the top): Hercules, Serpens Caput, Scorpius, Sagittarius and Serpens Cauda.
 Ophiuchus is not part of the traditional twelve zodiac constellations but it lies on the ecliptic (shown here as a blue line), this is the path the Sun appears to take across the sky over the course of a year.
 The Sun is in Ophiuchus from late November to mid December.
 The other planets of the Solar System can often be found in Ophiuchus.
 Ophiuchus spans the celestial equator and thus part of the constellation is visible across the whole of the earth at some point in the year.
 However during the time it is most visible in the evenings (the southern hemisphere winter and northern hemisphere summer) much of the arctic is in perpetual daylight making the stars in the constellation impossible to see.
 The whole constellation is visible from equatorial and temperate regions of both hemispheres.
 As Ophiuchus lies close to the galactic center it contains many globular clusters such as M9, M10, M12, M14, M19, M62, and M107.
 These are marked as yellow circles with plus symbols superimposed.
 The y-axis of this diagram is in degrees of declination with north as up and the x-axis is in hours of right ascension with east to the left.
 The sizes of the stars marked here relate to the star's apparent magnitude, a measure of its apparent brightness.
 The larger dots represent brighter stars.
 The Greek letters mark the brightest stars in the constellation.
 These are ranked by brightness with the brightest star being labeled alpha, the second brightest beta, etc., although this ordering is not always followed exactly.
 The dotted boundary lines mark the IAU's boundaries of the constellations and the solid green lines mark one of the common forms used to represent the figures of the constellations.
-Neither the constellation boundaries, nor the lines joining the stars appear on the sky.
+Neither the constellation boundaries, nor the line marking the ecliptic, nor the lines joining the stars appear on the sky.

 Bildnachweis: Adapted by the IAU Office of Astronomy for Education from the original by IAU/Sky & Telescope